designrubenz/simple-js-browser-template/README.md

 **directory structure**

 `/src`: put all your code and images here.
 Be careful not to put code into 'src/js/main.js' (s. below).
 `/build`: will contain all the files ready for production.
 To automatically generate them, use `gulp production`.

+You can easily change the names of your source and build folder on the first two lines of gulpfile.js according to your own preferences.

 **gulp commands**